faraco/python-pixabay/README.md

 *   Make sure you've assigned the `PIXABAY_API_KEY` environment variable with your registered Pixabay's api key.

-*   Run the following command `pytest-3` in the project directory.
+*   Run the following command `pytest` in the project directory.

 ### Maintainer and Contributors